One of your biggest purchases in life, apart from a home, is likely a car.

 6. Learn to Maintain It Yourself

 Anytime you take your car in, whether it’s to the dealer or another auto shop, you’re not only going to pay for any repairs, but for cost of labor as well.
-While you obviously can’t do all your own repairs, unless you happen to be a mechanic of course, there are a few repairs you can learn in order to save money.
+While you obviously can’t do all your own repairs, unless you happen to be a mechanic with a pcm computer of course, there are a few repairs you can learn in order to save money.

 Changing your oil and battery (sometimes depending on the car) or checking your tires and their PSI are all simple tasks, that upon learning yourself, can save you hundreds of dollars.
 That being said, if it’s not a simple fix, you’re much better off taking it in.